danielhardej/Auto-Branch-Protect/README.md

 In this project, we create a simple web service that listens for organization events to know when a repository has been created.
 When the repository is created, please automate the protection of the main branch.
 Notify yourself with an @mention in an issue within the repository that outlines the protections that were added.

+### Solving the Problem

+My initial thought was to use a GitHub Action to protect the main branch.

+However, this had to pitfalls:

+ 1. GitHub Actions are not triggered by the `repository.created` event.
+ 2. The Action would not exist in the repository by default, unless a template repository was used.

+So instead I created a GitHub App that listens for the `repository.created` event.

+When the event is received, we use the GitHub API to protect the main branch and then create an issue in the repository.

 ### The Webhook URL

 In developing the app, we use https://smee.io/ to create a webhook URL.
 This URL is used to receive events from GitHub.
 The URL is then added to the GitHub App settings.